MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_06_vibe_coding_prototype_ecommerce_app.md

     ```

     > **TIP**: You can copy information from GitHub Copilot's response to help construct your new prompt.
 You can also refer to sections of the previous response in your prompt.

+1. If time permits, continue refining your app using GitHub Copilot's suggestions and your own ideas.

 1. On the File menu, select **Save Workspace As...**.